rcompos/cowsaid/README.md

 ## Description ##

-Cowsayer is a web service to Cowsay as a service.
+Cowsayer is a web service to provide Cowsay as a service.

 ## TLDR ##